abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 To cut it off requires being aware of it.
-In the Anangaṇa Sutta—Without Blemishes—the Buddha points to the case where a person with a blemish “understands as it actually is, ‘I have a blemish in myself’” (MN 5).
+In the Anangaṇa Sutta—Without Blemishes—the Buddha points to the case where a person with a blemish “understands as it actually is, ‘I have a blemish in myself’”.
 He has a blemish and *knows* he has a blemish, and therefore can be expected to exert himself to abandon that blemish.
 But a person who doesn’t realize he has a blemish is not likely to do anything about it.